danbang/article-NA-pupil-IAPS-oddball/Data/Patients/Raw/README.md

 #### behavior.parquet

 In this file, behavioral events are presented in tabular form.
 Each row represents a punctate event, though not necessarily a unique point in time, as some events happen concurrently.
 Except for the **time** and **eventType** columns, each column represents a task state variable for each event.
-The values of these variables represent the task state immediately after the event takes place, i.e. if an event results in a change in task state, the new value will be reflected in the event row.
+The values of these variables represent the task state immediately after the event takes place.
+In other words, if an event results in a change in task state, the new value will be reflected in the event row.

 ##### Variables